For today’s Throwback Thursday post, we’ll...

 What is the difference between a “dream” cake and a “fun” cake?

 We offer two types of cakes for our families: Dream Cakes and Fun Cakes.
-Dream cakes are tiered, 3-dimensional, carved, or have another type of "wow" factor for the child.
-They require significant labor hours, and each child is currently allowed one under our program.
+Dream cakes are tiered, 3-dimensional, carved, or have another type of “wow” factor for the child.
+They require significant labor hours, and each child is currently allowed one through our program.
 Fun cakes do not have those elements and are typically sheet cakes or single-tier round cakes that are customized for the child.
-A child is allowed one cake per year while eligible: one dream cake and multiple fun cakes.
+A medical child may receive one cake per year while eligible: one dream cake and multiple fun cakes.
 Siblings are limited to two cakes through our program: one fun cake and one dream cake in two different years while the family is eligible.

 What size cake can we receive?